 The 27,000 square foot mansion was designed by John Russell Pope, most well known for the Jefferson Memorial and the National Gallery of Art in D.C, but whose work is also found two blocks north at the Science Museum of Virginia.
 Unlike the architect’s other well known classical style buildings, the Branch House employs a Tudor Jacobean style, influenced by the famous Compton Wynyates mansion in Warwickshire, England.

-After passing through other owners twice after the Branch family, the house found a well suited occupant in the Virginia Center for Architecture, one of the few architectural museums in the country, whose exhibitions and event hosting allow the architectural prize to be observed and celebrated.
-Located along the already historic Monument Avenue, it was independently listed on the National Register of Historic places in 1984.
+After passing through other owners twice after the Branch family, the house found a well suited occupant in the Virginia Center for Architecture.
+In 2015, it reopened as the Branch Museum of Architecture and Design, one of the few architectural museums in the country, whose exhibitions and event hosting allow the architectural prize to be observed and celebrated.
+Located along the historic Monument Avenue, it was independently listed on the National Register of Historic places in 1984.

 nps.gov. (n.d.).
 Branch house.
 Retrieved from http://www.nps.gov/nr/travel/richmond/BranchHouse.html